darioflute/showspectra/README.md

 ## Installation

+The current release requires the installation of [anaconda with Python 3.7](https://www.anaconda.com/distribution):

-Once anaconda (Python 3.x) is installed, check if you have 'limfit' installed:
+Once anaconda (Python 3.7) is installed, check if you have 'limfit' installed:

 conda install -c astropy limfit